Ey321/HTMLyX/README.md

 - [x] Floating figures, algorithms and tables

-- [ ] Table of contents, table of algorithms
+- [ ] Table of contents, table oparenthesis for RTLf algorithms

 - [ ] Bibliography